 Honestly, I know what rock bottom looks like.
 I really know.
 Not the rock bottom that people talk about openly.
 I have only ever seen one person talk about the reality of what it feels like.
 It isn’t pretty.
 It can’t be glossed over.
 It can be pretty gross.

 Rock bottom for me was when I had nothing left and I couldn’t even give myself basic self care.
-I wish I could tell you the depths I went to and how close I was to not wanting to not be here anymore and the horrible things I did back then.
+I wish I could tell you the depths I went to and how close I was to not wanting to not be here anymore, and the horrible things I did back then but I think that may be a conversation for when I feel strong enough to share.

 I am a different person now and in such a different place.
 I wouldn’t be here without the struggle I went through and as such, I am so greatful for it.